spotelssmind/logslighter/README.md

 # logslighter README

 This is a very simple extention for Visual Studio Code to add some coloring to TTCN log files.
-It works on files wirh following extention: .log, .k3.txt and .out.
+It works on files with following extention: .log, .k3.txt and .out.

 ## Features